 “What sense do you think I mean?” she countered with a sly grin.

 “I’m not in any trouble with the law, nor am I running away from home,” he answered with a grin of his own.
 “I’m also not on the run from any criminals and have no intention of hurting anyone or starting any trouble.”
 His joking tone turned Chloe’s grin into a full blown smile.

-“So why are you her then?” she asked restraining a laugh.
+“So why are you here then?” she asked restraining a laugh.

-Xander fell quiet almost instantly, the mirthful expression on his face fading quickly.
+Xander fell quiet almost instantly and the mirthful expression on his face faded just as quickly.
 “I don’t guess you’d believe me if I said it was just a visit?” he asked softly.

 “What is it, Xander?” she asked, her voice suddenly growing concerned.
 “Wait, I’m prying and it’s really not any of my business.”
 She looked embarrassed by her curiosity.
 “I’m sorry, I’m just a journalist at heart… I really didn’t mean to push.”

 “Yes, you did,” he countered with a sad grin, “and there was no harm done.
 You should never feel like you have to apologize for being yourself.”

 Her face brightened again, a broad smile settling on her lips, “Most people don’t exactly count nosy reporters as a good thing… Thank you though.”

 Xander smiled as the waitress brought out Chloe’s latte and took a big swallow of his own drink before picking at his muffin.
 Chloe reminded him of a strange mixture of Willow and Buffy.
 He decided he’d have to watch himself or he might end up pining after her the way he had with Buffy, which would probably be a bad thing since he was pretty sure she was crushing on his cousin.

 “So,” he began as the waitress retreated from the table once more.
 “What is there to do for fun around here anyway?”